suabochica/understanding-typescript/notes/12-using-ts-with-react.md

 -------------------------------------
 1. Create a component `Home.tsx`
 2. Inside this component define a TypeScript Workflows `interface`
-3. This interface will define the contract to the properties that will recieve the component
+3. This interface will define the contract to the properties that will receive the component

 Configuring TypeScript Compiler to work with ReactJS
 ----------------------------------------------------
 1. Add a script tu run webpack